harmfulladvocado/Playervaults-Skript/README.md

 ## 💡 What Is It?

-**Playervaults-Skript** is a Skript replacement for the well-loved [PlayerVaults plugin](https://www.spigotmc.org/resources/playervaults.128507/), letting your players store their items safely in private virtual chests ("vaults") accessed via command.
+**Playervaults-Skript** is a Skript replacement for the well-loved Playervaults Plugin, letting your players store their items safely in private virtual chests ("vaults") accessed via command.
 All messages, vault names, and prompts use a small-caps unicode font for style and readability.

 ---